Here’s the full list of companies that received Paycheck Protection Program loans over $150,000

 You can check out all the spreadsheets here.

-According to the SBA, more than 4.8 million PPP loans were approved through June 30, with the average loan size being $107,ooo.
+According to the SBA, more than 4.8 million PPP loans were approved through June 30, with the average loan size being $107,000.